menu

 Occupations and Workforce

-Unlike some towns, Westhope - Lansford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Westhope - Lansford are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Westhope - Lansford is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Westhope - Lansford is a town of managers, professionals, and service providers.
 There are especially a lot of people living in Westhope - Lansford who work in management occupations (19.41%), office and administrative support (9.37%), and teaching (7.63%).

 Setting & Lifestyle

-Because of many things, Westhope - Lansford is a great place for families with children to consider.
-First of all, many other families with children live here, making Westhope - Lansford a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Westhope - Lansford has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Westhope - Lansford is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Westhope - Lansford’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Westhope - Lansford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Westhope - Lansford does not have a public transit system used by locals to get to and from work.

 Demographics